ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 Basic Continuum Imaging Tutorial
 =================================

-.. note:: This tutorial is in the process of being written, but you probably already worked that out.
+.. note:: This tutorial is in the process of being written, so may be lacking in detail in some areas.
+And the data isn't in place yet anyway.

 This tutorial demonstrates basic continuum imaging using ASKAPsoft, with a simulated observation that aims to replicate a "typical" observation with BETA.